Winterwell Associates Ltd: Standard Terms and Conditions

 5. 'Regular fee' covers weekly, monthly, quarterly or annual payments.
 Where a regular fee is agreed, this fee is set by default for a period of one year.
 After this period, Winterwell may adjust the regular fee at their disgression by providing one month's notice.
 The Client will be entitled to cancel their contract in response to a fee rise by providing notice within one month.

-6. The 'daily rate' and 'hourly rate' shall be charged in accordance with the criteria defined in Clause 8.
+6. Day-rates shall be charged in accordance with the criteria defined in Clause 8.

 1. The contract shall be regarded as a whole unless there are break points within it agreed in advance or it is divided into stages or where it is subject to periodic renewal.
-Where no such division is agreed in advance and stipulated in the contract, the Client shall be liable for the total value of the contract - including all expenses incurred to the date of cancellation - whether or not the Client wishes the work to be completed.
+Where no such division is agreed in advance and stipulated in the contract, the Client shall be liable for the total value of the contract - including all expenses incurred to the date of cancellation.

 2. If a consultancy contract is expected to be for an extended period or to have phases contingent upon the results of earlier work, it will normally be divided into stages or subject to periodic renewal.
 Where such divisions apply, either party may choose not to continue the contract into the next phase without penalty (unless otherwise provided in the specific contract).
 Where such cancellation is by Winterwell, the Client shall be entitled to a refund of that proportion of any advance of fees that relate to the remaining part of the contract.